-Danamatan Description Parameter Description

-Path Cost The valid value is from 1 to 20000000.
-Higher cost paths are more Port Priority Set the port priority in the switch.
+Parameter Description Path Cost The valid value is from 1 to 200000000 .
+Higher cost paths are more likely to be blocked by STP if a network loop is detected.
+Edge Port An edge port is the same as a Port Fast-enabled port, and you should enable it only on ports that connect to a single end station.
+This function can only be enabled in RSTP mode.
+Priority Set the port priority in the switch.
 Low numeric value indicates a high priority.
-A port with lower priority is more likely to be blocked by STP if a Edge Port An edge port is the same as a Port Fast-enabled port, and you should enable it only on ports that connect to a single end station.
-This function can only be enabled in RSTP mode.
-BPDU Filter Set the state of BPDU Filter to enable or disable.
-BPDU Guard Set the state of BPDU Guard to enable or disable.
+A port with lower priority is more likely to be blocked by STP if a network loop is detected.
+The valid value is from 0 to 240 .